Biography and Statement

 Artist Biography

-Specialist training in the field of ceramics led Kyla McDonagh to investigate the beauty of form through the medium of clay.
-Graduating from the University of Ulster with a First-class Honours Degree in Fine and Applied Arts, she was awarded a prize by the Royal Ulster Academy of Arts.
-Her work has drawn influence from Palaeolithic bone engravings.
-Connected to principles of knowledge, her curated displays reverberate the sound of treasured history and remnants from the past.
+Specialist training in ceramics led Kyla McDonagh to investigate forms through the medium of clay.
+Graduating from the University of Ulster with a First-class BA Honours Degree in Fine and Applied Arts, she was awarded a prize by the Royal Ulster Academy of Arts.

+Her work has drawn influence from Palaeolithic engravings and symbols.
 The forms are basic.
 Some present as bone-like effigies, others pertain to stone, featuring schematic etchings or spirals.
-The simplicity of the designs contrast with the complexity of their essence; it's a dance between the crude material world and the intangible philosophies which induce it.
-Many contain hand-written scrolls.
-Sealed behind glass, they are a representation of concealed knowledge.
+Modelled in porcelain and stoneware clay by hand, the ceramic bodies retain vitrified anatomical imprints.
+The simplicity of the designs contrast with the complexity of their essence.
+The receptacles feature engraved cryptic messages and text bound up within paper scrolls.
+Sealed behind glass, these curated, mixed-media displays represent hidden knowledge.

 Kyla is currently producing art works from her studio based at the North Coast and her carefully selected, wall mounted displays continue to intrigue.